BUY OR HOLD

 Q. How does the closing process work if I choose to close directly with you?

 A. Please fill out the Buy Or Hold form to get the process started.
-We will then send you an invoice for either the down payment plus the doc fee or the cash discount price plus the doc fee.
-If you purchase with owner financing, we will send the loan documents to you for your signature via DocuSign.
-If you purchase with cash, we will draft and record the deed transferring title to you.
-Once the deed is recorded, we will send you an electronic copy for your records.
+Through this link, you will be able to pay either the down payment plus the doc fee (owner financing) or the cash discount doc fee (cash).
+Once a payment is made, the automated system will generate the loan documents (owner financing) or purchase agreement (cash) for you to sign.
+If you purchase with cash, we will follow-up with an email that gives you instructions on how to pay the full purchase price.
+Once the full payment is made, we will draft and record the deed transferring title to you.

 Q. Do you work with title companies?